Privacy Policy

 • third parties, such as brokers, for the purposes of their provision of services to customers;

-• Third-party data processors, such as consultancies, technology companies, and other data providers who can provide analytics and data enrichment across our datasets; and
+• third-party data processors, such as consultancies, technology companies, and other data providers who can provide analytics and data enrichment across our datasets; and

 We will supply your personal information to credit reference agencies (CRAs) and they will give us information about you, such as your financial history.
 We do this to assess creditworthiness and product suitability, check your identity, manage your account, trace and recover debts and prevent criminal activity.
 We will also continue to exchange information about you with CRAs on an ongoing basis, including your settled accounts and any debts not fully repaid on time.
 CRAs will share your information with other organisations.
 The identities of the CRAs, and the ways in which they use and share personal information, are explained in more detail at Experian.